-As mentioned in Embolization Therapy for Liver Cancer, tumors in the liver can be treated with radiation by injecting small radioactive beads into the hepatic artery.
-They lodge in the liver near tumors and give off small amounts of radiation that travel only a short distance.
+As mentioned in Embolization Therapy for Liver Cancer, tumors in the liver can be treated by injecting small radioactive beads into the hepatic artery.
+The beads then lodge in the liver near the tumor and give off small amounts of radiation that travel only a short distance.

-Side effects of external radiation therapy can include:
+Some of the more common side effects of radiation therapy include:

 These effects typically go away within a few weeks after treatment ends.